-If you are studying Single Honours BA History of Art with us, you can also apply to spend a semester abroad at one of our carefully selected partner universities, where we have close personal ties with academic staff.
-If your application is successful, during your time abroad you will be able to study modules in History of Art and related subjects, including topics specific to the place of study.
-It is possible to attend universities where all the modules offered will be taught in English.
+If you are studying single honours BA History of Art with us, you can also apply to spend a semester abroad at one of our carefully selected partner universities, where we have close personal ties with academic staff.
+If your application is successful, you will study abroad in the second term of your second year.
+During your time abroad, you will be able to study modules in History of Art-related subjects, which can be taught in English.

 We currently have two partner institutions under the Erasmus scheme: